Updated January 1, 2022

 - Submit comments, reviews, or other user-generated content on our Services;

 - Request customer or technical support from us; or

 - Otherwise submit personal information to us via the Services.

 Publicly Available Information.
 Where permitted by applicable law, we may also collect information about your specialty, hospital affiliation and academic or scientific publications from public resources, such as national or local registries of physicians, national or local medical associations, the public websites of hospitals, medical offices, clinics and educational institutions, academic journals, peer-review publications and professional social networking platforms such as LinkedIn.

 We may also use web beacons to track who has opened our emails.
-Web beacons are tiny graphic image files, embedded in a website page that notify the home server (which can belong to the host website, a network advertiser, or some other third party) on a non-personally identifiable basis that some interaction has taken place.
+Web beacons are tiny graphic image files, embedded in a website page that notify the home server (which can belong to the host website, a network advertiser, or some other third party) that some interaction has taken place.
 This notice may also result in a cookie being set on your device, as described above.